UTSASRG/multithreadingtests/realworldapps/mysql/README.md

 - tools [No change needed]
     Other tools required for this test
     - sysbench
     Sysbench is a tool that can send requests to mysql server.
+It only works as input.
+So compilation customization is not provided for this tool.
 - artifects [No change needed]
     This folder stores other things required during the build.
 Other scripts can use it anytime.
     - create_database.sql: Initialize mysql scripts for sysbench